shawnppitts/AutoShop/README.md

 # Auto Shop
-Auto Shop application is made up of 4 microservices written in python using the flask framework:
+Auto Shop app is made up of 4 microservices written in python using the flask framework:

 - PortalService: The frontend of application storefront
 - ProductManagement: Renders products in which we can purchase